 Here are 7 tips:

-Prepare the nursery with all the essentials
+Prepare the nursery with all the essentials to transition baby into own room

 To ensure your baby is safe, comfy, and warm, equip the nursery with all the essentials.